Herbs To Use For Common Issues Your Rabbitry

 Rosemary

 Rosemary is an herb that I highly recommend you have on hand if at all possible.
 It is not an expensive herb and is massively helpful in emergencies.
 It is a great help for me to get my rabbits to eat gain if something has caused them to go off feed.
-Comfrey is just as good for this and I often give a blend of both herbs to jumpstart their appetite.
+There are a lot of uses for rosemery and is great to have on hand to solve lots of different problems.

 • Tonic